 For the mind and the body to work hand-in-hand and in sync, they need rest and relaxation.
 And the best, cheapest way to gain proper rejuvenation is through sleep.
 In order to maintain normal amounts of serotonin in the body and be regulated appropriately, humans require at least six to eight hours of sleep.
 Anything below that would cause potential health issues.

 Relaxation methods, like meditation, can positively affect the connection of the mind to the body.
 Not only that, meditation can also have a soothing impact on the heart.
 According to studies, meditation can help in easing anxiety and stress-related disorders, depression, and psychological disturbances.

+“The most helpful definition of being positive is having hope and confidence in one’s ability to handle what’s tough, along with remembering that nothing is all negative all the time,” explains Jo Eckler, PsyD.
 Whatever we say, eat, and drink becomes of us; therefore it is essential that we grow into mindful individuals, responsible forwhat we think and do because it affects the outcome of our actions.